Home - Blog

 • It causes bridging on fine pitch

-• It is not suitable for BGAs and SMDs measuring less than 20mil in diameter
+• It is not suitable for BGAs and SMDs measuring less than 20 mils in diameter.

 Lead-free HASL is the most popular surface finish used on PCBs today.
-It is applied by immersing the PCB in a molten alloy lead, or tin alloy lead or tin alloy lead or tin alloy, which ensures that the entire surface is covered.
+It is applied by immersing the PCB in a molten or tin alloy lead, ensuring that the entire surface is covered.
 Air knives are then used to blow off the residue for an even coating.

 Advantages